-As stated in Scrum Guides the Definition of Done (DoD) is –
+As stated in Scrum Guide, the Definition of DONE (DoD) is –

-In short, DoD is a shared understanding within the Scrum Team on what it takes to make your Product Increment releasable.
+In short, DoD is a shared understanding within the Scrum Team on making your Product Increment releasable.

 DONE = Releasable

-- What does it take for the Rocket to launch?
+- What it takes for the Rocket to launch?

-- What does it take for the service engineer to call the customer for the delivery of his/her vehicle?
+- What does the service engineer take to call the customer to deliver the vehicle?

-- What does it take for a Doctor to say ‘The Surgery is a Success?’
+- What it takes for the Doctor to say, "The Surgery is a Success"?

-Specifically, when we talk about Product Development (considering the system/software/solution), the DoD consists of 3 main components:
+When we talk about Product Development (considering the system/software/solution), the DoD consists of 2 main components: